Shaqir Stafa

 Shaqir Stafa (born 23 April 1987) is an Albanian footballer who most recently played for Erzeni Shijak in the Albanian First Division.

 Club career

-Stafa played the majority of his career for hometown club Teuta, except for some loan spells and a stint at Kastrioti Krujë, whom he joined in summer 2014.
+Stafa played the majority of his career for his hometown club Teuta, except for some loan spells and a stint at Kastrioti Krujë, whom he joined in the summer of 2014.

 On 21 July 2015, he left Teuta Durrës and signed with Albanian First Division side Erzeni Shijak.